12. Map Display

 The foreground layer which is drawn by Little Navmap and can be customized in the options dialog on the map pages.
-It consists of airports, navaids, airways, airspaces, measurement lines, range rings, holds, traffic patterns and all moving objects like AI and the user aircraft.
+It consists of airports, navaids, airways, airspaces, userpoints, measurement lines, range rings, holds, traffic patterns, MSA diagrams and all moving objects like AI and the user aircraft.
 This layer reflects airports as stored in the scenery library of your simulator.
 This applies to stock and add-on airports.

 Do not forget to activate the map window by clicking into it or pressing